Lingotion/lingotion-thespeon-unity/Documentation~/get-started.md

-## Getting Started with Unity and the Lingotion Thespeon tool
+## Getting Started with Unity and the Lingotion Thespeon AI-acting Engine

 If you are new to Unity, it's recommended to start by reviewing the official Unity documentation to get familiar with the basics: